DiegoG1019/DiegoG.TelegramBot/README.md

     { Advance, Continue, End }
 }
 ```

+### Deriving from TelegramBotCommandClient

+Despite my attempts at increasingly making the library easier for general purpose work and making the entire thing play easier with the whole concept of individual uncoupled commands and interaction sequences, there will inevitably be a time where you simply would rather change certain aspects of the class, or replacing them altogether.
+Bearing this in mind, I made all the Update Handlers `virtual`, which means they can be safely overriden.

+Furthermore, if this isn't enough, the `UpdateHandler` itself also has its method marked as `virtual`.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.